 - (a) Except as provided in Section 51A-4.1105(e) and in this section, all reserved dwelling units must be provided on the same building site as the market rate units. - (b) Reserved dwelling units must be dispersed throughout the residential floor area of each building. - (c) Reserved dwelling units must not be segregated or concentrated in any one floor or area of any buildings but must be dispersed throughout all residential buildings. - (d) Reserved dwelling units may float within each dwelling unit type. - (e) Reserved dwelling units must be of comparable finish-out and materials as the market rate dwelling units and must be equally available to eligible families or voucher holders as other market rate dwelling unit tenants. - (f) Except as provided in Section 20A-31(i), reserved dwelling units must be dispersed substantially pro-rata among the total unit types so that not all the reserved dwelling units are efficiency or one-bedroom units.
-For example, if 10 percent of the total dwelling units are reserved dwelling units, 10 percent of the efficiency units, 10 percent of the one-bedroom units, 10 percent of the two-bedroom units, 10 percent of the three-bedroom units (and so on, if applicable) must be reserved dwelling units. - (1)A maximum 10 percent of the total units may be specialty units including club suites and penthouse suites and are not required to be part of the dispersal of reserved dwelling units by type; however, the overall 10 percent requirement is calculated based on the total number of all units. - (2) In determining the required number of reserved dwelling units, fractional units are counted to the nearest whole number, with one-half counted as an additional unit, but a minimum of one unit is required. - (g) Eligible families or voucher holders occupying reserved units may not be restricted from common areas and amenities unless the restrictions apply to all dwelling unit occupants. - (h) Type One developments are eligible to receive the mixed income housing development bonuses as outlined in the respective district regulation section of this Chapter and are eligible to participate in the One Dallas Options administrative and financial incentives in accordance with Chapter 20A-xxx and the comprehensive housing policy, as amended. - (i) Type Two developments are eligible to receive mixed income housing development bonuses as outlined in the respective planned development district conditions and are eligible to participate in the One Dallas Options administrative and financial incentives-in accordance with Chapter 20A-xxx and the comprehensive housing policy, as amended.
+For example, if 10 percent of the total dwelling units are reserved dwelling units, 10 percent of the efficiency units, 10 percent of the one-bedroom units, 10 percent of the two-bedroom units, 10 percent of the three-bedroom units (and so on, if applicable) must be reserved dwelling units. - (1)A maximum 10 percent of the total units may be specialty units including club suites and penthouse suites and are not required to be part of the dispersal of reserved dwelling units by type; however, the overall 10 percent requirement is calculated based on the total number of all units. - (2) In determining the required number of reserved dwelling units, fractional units are counted to the nearest whole number, with one half counted as an additional unit, but a minimum of one unit is required. - (g) Eligible families or voucher holders occupying reserved units may not be restricted from common areas and amenities unless the restrictions apply to all dwelling unit occupants. - (h) Type One developments are eligible to receive the mixed income housing development bonuses as outlined in the respective district regulation section of this Chapter in accordance with Chapter 20A-23.1, as amended. - (i) Type Two developments are eligible to receive mixed income housing development bonuses as outlined in the respective planned development district conditions in accordance with Chapter 20A-23.1, as amended.

-- (j) Type Three developments are eligible to receive the following mixed income housing development bonuses with the reservation of a minimum of 5% of total units with a minimum of 5 reserved units according to the following <subsection> and in accordance with Chapter 20A-xxx and the comprehensive housing policy, as amended.. - (1) Dwelling Unit Bonus.
+- (j) Type Three developments with a minimum of 70 percent of the floor area devoted to residential uses are eligible to receive the following mixed income housing development bonuses with the reservation of the required minimum percentage of total units with a minimum of 1 reserved unit according to the following <subsection> and in accordance with Chapter 20A-23.1, as amended. - (1) Dwelling Unit Bonus.
 The number of reserved units required is calculated based on the total number of dwelling units, after the dwelling unit bonus is determined.

 MVA Category Tier 1 Tier 2 Tier 3

-$(\leq 50\% \text{ of AMFI})$ (51 - 80% of AMFI) (81 - 100% of AMFI)
+(<= 50% of AMFI) (51 - 80% of AMFI) (81 - 100% of AMFI)

+Minimum 3% of units Minimum 5% of units Minimum 10% of units

-MVAA - F 20% 10% 5%
+MVA A - F 20% 50% 10% 30% 5% 20%

-MVA G - I 40% 30% 20%
+MVA G - I 40% 60% 30% 40% 20% 30%